We are social beings.

-Empathy is the ability to put yourself in other's shoes and understand how the other may be feeling.
-It is also understanding that the other person may feel and think differently than we do and deserves our respect and understanding.
+Empathy is the ability to understand other people's feelings and thoughts.
+It also understands that the other person may feel and think differently than we do and still deserves our respect and understanding.

 Why is it so important to cultivate empathy and kindness in childhood?

-First of all, it is very important to know that a child who shows empathy and kindness to others has a much higher chance of success in the future than those who do not.
+First of all, it is essential to know that a child who shows empathy and kindness to others has a much higher chance of success in the future than those who do not.

-Children learn from us since they are babies and we are responsible for teaching them these important values for their lives that will not only help them to develop with success but also feel fulfilled and in harmony with themselves.
+Children learn from us since they are babies, and we are responsible for teaching them these important values for their lives that will help them develop with success and feel fulfilled and in harmony with themselves.

 Simple ways to build these values in our children:

 - Reading stories is one of the best ways to cultivate empathy in our children.
-Through this activity, we get the child involved with the characters and we can take advantage of it to ask them about their feelings.
+Through this activity, we get the child involved with the characters, and we can take advantage of it to ask them about their feelings.
 Questions such as How is x feeling?
-Why does he/she feel this way?
-What could make x feel better? are excellent ways to teach our children to understand emotions, differentiate between their own and others', and seek solutions to help others feel better (which also cultivates acts of kindness).
+Why do they feel this way?
+What could make x feel better?
+These questions are excellent ways to teach our children to understand emotions, differentiate between themselves and others, and seek solutions to help others feel better (which also cultivates acts of kindness).

-- It is also very important that the children are able to talk about their emotions at home.
-When they come home from school or at dinner time it can be a great moment to talk about how everyone felt during the day.
+- It is also very important that the children talk about their emotions at home.
+When they come home from school or at dinner time, it can be a great moment to talk about how everyone felt during the day.
 Some questions that can be helpful for this moment are: Did someone do something funny today?
 Did someone do something kind?
 Who made you smile?
 Did anything make you feel scared today?
-Did anyone cry today?
 Did anyone get hurt today?
 Who did you play with at recess today?.

-With this kind of questions, we work on empathy, since we show the child that we are interested in knowing about him/her and how he/ she feels, and we also work on kindness since we make him think not only about them but also about his peers.
+With these kinds of questions, we work on empathy since we show the child that we are interested in knowing about them and how they feel, and we also work on kindness since we make him think not only about them but also about his peers.

-- Another way to strengthen empathy and kindness is to teach your child about diversity, help them know people who are different from them whether by gender, skin color, or life experience.
+- Another way to strengthen empathy and kindness is to teach your child about diversity and help them know people who are different from them, whether by gender, skin color, or life experience.
 You can choose books or television programs that include these stories.
-This allows the child to not only be kind to those who are similar to him/her or who are part of his/her daily group.
+Learning these values allows the child not only to be kind to those who are similar to them or are part of their daily group.

-- Finally, we can cultivate these values by teaching our children how to include kind actions in his/her everyday life.
-An example could be donating money to charity, helping an elderly in the street, or if they are older going to volunteer somewhere they choose.
-If the child is too young, the adult can do some of these actions and the child can observe.
-A child who grows up in an empathetic place, who cares and helps others is much more likely to reinforce these values in his or her personal life.
+- Finally, we can cultivate these values by teaching our children to include kind actions in their everyday lives.
+An example could be donating money to charity, helping the elderly in the street, or, if they are older, going to volunteer somewhere they choose.
+If the child is too young, the adult can do some of these actions, and the child can observe.
+A child who grows up in an empathetic place and cares for and helps others is more likely to reinforce these values in their personal life.

 We all want a united and more equitable world, and we are working as a society to achieve it.
 One place where we can begin to cultivate acts of kindness is in our home, teaching our children and leaving a legacy that makes us feel fulfilled.